Smilly/vivochadoc/getting-started/product-overview.md

 # Product overview

 {% hint style="info" %}
-**If you currently run a previous major version of the Platform, please refer to relative documentation sites:**\n [Vivocha 5.0](http://docs.vivocha.com/v5.0/docs) - your domain is mX.vivocha.com\n [Vivocha 5.2](http://docs.vivocha.com/v5.2/docs) - your domain is nX.vivocha.com
+**If you currently run a previous major version of the Platform, please refer to relative documentation sites:**
+[Vivocha 5.0](http://docs.vivocha.com/v5.0/docs) - your domain is mX.vivocha.com
+[Vivocha 5.2](http://docs.vivocha.com/v5.2/docs) - your domain is nX.vivocha.com
 {% endhint %}